-Digital media and technology are such a large part of a student’s life – a recent study found that 93% of American teens ages 12-17 are online – that educators must learn to engage young people through this medium.
+Digital media and technology are such a large part of a student’s life – a Pew Research Center study found that 92% of American teens are online daily – that educators must learn to engage young people through this medium.
 Afterschool and other out-of-school time programs provide young people with opportunities to connect to new content, peers, and experiences.
 And increasingly, these programs are creating meaningful connections for youth through technology, engaging young people in learning, sharing, and collaborating with the world.

 From digital media arts projects to virtual field trips, afterschool programs are taking advantage of the flexible time in afterschool for inquiry-based projects that extend global learning into cyberspace.
 While many programs have embraced technology, some face a lack of access to technology which can be a serious barrier--yet it is critical that all young people have opportunity to connect.
 Take advantage of high-speed connections in public libraries and community centers, inexpensive digital cameras and audio recorders, and the ubiquity of mobile music players and phones among young people.
 Create team projects to enhance collaboration and maximize the use of limited equipment.